 Arthritis is one of those diseases many think are inevitable.
 If one has a history of repeated sports injuries, or perhaps a strong family history of either rheumatoid or osteoarthritis, it can seem unavoidable.
 Fortunately, that couldn’t be further from the truth.
-Low level laser therapy (LLLT) has been shown to provide natural pain relief, increased range of motion, and decrease joint inflammation by treating the root cause of the disease, rather than cover up symptoms with analgesics and injected steroids.
+Low-level laser therapy (LLLT) has been shown to provide natural pain relief, increased range of motion, and decrease joint inflammation by treating the root cause of the disease, rather than covering up symptoms with analgesics and injected steroids.

 Osteoarthritis involves synovial inflammation as well as damage to the cartilage and subchondral bone.
-In early stages, infiltration of mononuclear cells to the synovial fluid and production of proinflammatory cytokines are key contributors of articular damage.
+In the early stages, infiltration of mononuclear cells to the synovial fluid and production of proinflammatory cytokines are key contributors to articular damage.

-Laser therapy targets photoreceptors in cells which absorb the light to be used for energy production and biological healing.
-This process, referred to as photobiomodulation, occurs when the light energy in the form of photons emitted from low level lasers elicit cellular and biological responses in the body.
+Laser therapy targets photoreceptors in cells that absorb the light to be used for energy production and biological healing.
+This process, referred to as photobiomodulation, occurs when the light energy in the form of photons emitted from low-level lasers elicits cellular and biological responses in the body.
 The chief photoreceptor is Cytochrome C Oxidase, an enzyme in the electron transport chain that is involved with the production of ATP.
 Increased ATP leads to a cascade of secondary effects including increased signal transduction, DNA synthesis, cell proliferation and differentiation, tissue regeneration, modulation of pro and anti-inflammatory mediators, and collagen formation.
-All of these cellular actions have a significant impact on pain, inflammation, and range of motion of arthritic joints.
+All of these cellular actions have a significant impact on pain, inflammation, and the range of motion of arthritic joints.

 Another study using lab rats induced with rheumatoid arthritis concluded that LLLT is able to modulate the inflammatory response both in early as well as late progression stages of RA.